rverhag/SimpleGrblgui/README.md

 # SimpleGrblgui
 A basic gui for Grbl v1.1f.
-Written in C# for .Net 4.5
+Libraries are written in C# for .Net 4.5. and gui is based on WPF.

 This desktop app is only to be used by people who wants a very basic gui for controlling GRBL from a Windows OS.